The grapevine (Vitis vinifera) is the most widely cultivated and economically important fruit crop in the world.

-As temperature rises, the growth accelerates, shoots expand and the vine starts to produce new nutrients via photosynthesis.
+As temperature rises, the growth accelerates, shoots expand and the vine starts to produce new nutrients (photosynthesis).

 Canopy refers to leaves, shoots and fruit.

-In cool climates it also helps the fruit to ripen by clearing the shade.
+In cool climates it helps the fruit to ripen (clear shade).

 All grapes start out green.
 Then they turn yellow (white grapes) or pink, red, purple and black (red grapes).

 Veraison is uneven (different degrees of ripeness) and the berries exposed to more sun and light get a head start.

 August - October (Northern Hemisphere), February - April (Southern Hemisphere).

 The enologist chooses when to harvest (45 days after mid-Veraison, 120 days after flowering).
 The main factors are: phenolic maturity (skin thickness, berry texture, seed and stem color: green to brown), optimal sugar, pH and acidity levels, optimal ripeness, wine style, weather forecasts, man power, etc. Generally it takes from one week to a month of hard labor.
 Once you start, you can't stop.